-If you miss a quiz, you will receive a zero with NO exceptions regardless of whether the absence is for an "excused" or "unexcused" reason.
-For all quizzes, you have one drop grade to account for the occasional illness, etc. Similarly, there will be two drop grades allowed for attendance activities.
+If you miss a quiz due to an unexcused absence, you will receive a zero with NO exceptions.
+If you miss a quiz and provide me with a valid and documented excuse absence through the Office of the Dean of Students, you may choose to take a makeup quiz; however, note that for all quizzes, you have one drop grade to account for the occasional illness, etc. Similarly, there will be two drop grades allowed for attendance activities.
 In the case of a severe and ongoing issue (i.e. where you must miss a week or more of classes), please speak with the instructor as soon as possible so that possible accommodations may be discussed.